jqhoogland/rationalia-starter/LW/Concepts/Planning Fallacy.md

 Debiasing techniques
 --------------------

-When possible, take the [outside view](https://www.lesswrong.com/tag/inside-outside-view).
+When possible, take the [[Inside/Outside View|outside view]].
 Avoid estimating the time for a project by adding time estimates for sub-tasks; instead, look for previously completed projects of similar type and scale, and base the estimate on how long those other projects took.

 Blog posts
 ----------